dqops/dqo/docs/examples/index.md

     This tab displays a list of data quality checks in the Check editor.
 The table with data quality checks contains a list of checks divided into different data quality subcategories that you can expand and collapse by clicking on an arrow.
 [Learn more about the different check subcategories.](../checks/index.md)

     The right side of the table allows setting different threshold levels (severity levels).
-[Learn more about threshold levels ](../dqo-concepts/checks/index.md#issue-severity-levels)
+[Learn more about threshold levels.](../dqo-concepts/checks/index.md#issue-severity-levels)

     Learn more about [navigating the check editor](../dqo-concepts/user-interface-overview/user-interface-overview.md#check-editor).